Ahaetulla nasuta

-The ingredients of the venom are unknown.
-The venom is moderately potent and can cause swelling, pain, bruising, numbness and other local symptoms, which will subside within three days.
-Bites close to the head, eyes and other vital areas could be severe.
+Etymology

+The genus name Ahaetulla comes from the Sri Lankan Sinhalese words ahaetulla/ahata gulla/as gulla, meaning "eye plucker" or "eye picker", because of the belief that they pluck out the eyes of humans, as first reported by the Portuguese traveler João Ribeiro in 1685.
+The species name nasuta is Latin for "of the nose", in reference to its elongated snout.

 Vernacular names

-The Sinhala name "Aheatulla" or "eye-plucker" forms the taxonic species name.
+The Sinhala name "Aheatulla" or "eye-plucker" forms the taxonic genus name.
 In Tamil, it is known as pachai paambu.
 In Kannada, it is known as Hasiru Haavu.